 Some folks are concerned that an investment in solar will be lost if they move house and so don’t get the full economic advantage of the savings over time.

 As it turns out, this is not the case as studies have shown that in the mid-price range of housing stock, houses with solar panels sell for around $20,000 more than houses without solar panels.

-Given a typical residential solar system now costs far less than $20,000 after claiming the 30% solar tax credit, then it is unlikely you would lose money even if you moved home only six months after an installation.
+Given a typical residential solar system now costs as little as $10,000 after claiming the 26% solar tax credit, then it is unlikely you would lose money even if you moved home only six months after an installation.
 That being said, most people planning to move would prefer to buy into a solar farm if they’ll still be within the same utility area.